Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Prospects and Outlook

-A recent study~\cite{Hill_2019} has shown that LHCb may be able to reliably recover the angular coefficients describing the $B \to (\Dstar \to D\pi)(\tau \to h \nu)\nu$ decay, assuming a sample around $10^5$ signal events.
+A recent study~\cite{Hill_2019} showed that LHCb may be able to reliably recover the angular coefficients describing the $B \to (\Dstar \to D\pi)(\tau \to h \nu)\nu$ decay, assuming a sample size of around $10^5$ signal events.
 A dataset of this size is expected to be available at the end of Run 3 of the LHC; first attempts along these lines may be performed using the full Run 2 dataset.